The top work from home essential people forget: Fire extinguishers | ZDNet

 - It gives you a tool to help you get out if your exit is blocked by fire

-The extinguishers selected above ticks these boxes and at the same time are also cost-effective (it's better to buy an extinguisher, than to save up for a more expensive one in the future!).
+The extinguishers selected above ticks these boxes and at the same time are also cost-effective (it's better to buy an extinguisher now, than to save up for a more expensive one in the future!).

 Also worth considering